 5 Tips for Choosing A Personal Trainer

 Hiring a personal trainer can be a great way to improve your fitness or reach a goal you were struggling to achieve on your own.
 However picking the RIGHT trainer isn’t always as easy as it seems.
 We put together a list of tips to help you not only pick a qualified personal trainer, but the right trainer for YOU.
+These tips consist of questions to ask in order to effectively pick a personal trainer.

 These days anyone and everyone can be a self-professed fitness guru, especially with the exposure of social media.
 But don’t just pick a personal trainer based on their Instagram feed.
 Ask them what certifications they have.
 Good trainers will have a degree in Exercise Science or Exercise Physiology or a certification from a reputable organization such as the National Academy of Sports Medicine (NASM); National Strength and Conditioning Association (NSCA, which confers both CPT certifications and CSCS, or Certified Strength and Conditioning Specialist); the American Council on Exercise (ACE); and the Aerobics and Fitness Association of America (AFAA).
 An extra perk would be someone with a certification or background in nutrition as well.

-3. Ask for references
+3. Ask the Personal Trainer for References

 A personal trainer shouldn’t be any different than other professionals you hire.
 As about previous client success stories and to possibly speak with previous clients.